Soccer ACL Injuries

 SOCCER PLAYER – ACL TEARS

-David M. Lintner, MD and William J. Bryan MD
+David M. Lintner, MD

-Team Physicians: Houston Hotshots and Houston Astros
+Team Physician: Houston Texans and Houston Astros;

 If you play soccer, you probably know someone who has injured their ACL (anterior cruciate ligament) This ligament is crucial for those in agility sports.
 For those of you who have injured the anterior cruciate ligament in your knee, the following is a list of common questions and answers that I have compiled with the help of patients whom I’ve treated in the past.
 I know it’s sometimes difficult to ask questions of doctors or to remember to ask all the questions you had planned.
 I hope this will help you.
 If there’s anything else you’re wondering about, please feel free to ask and I’ll be glad to answer and probably add your question to this handout.